MirrgieRiana/nbt_to_json_perl/README.md

 Returns the existence and the compression format of a chunk as return code.

+## `region-format-all`

+Returns the existence and the compression format of all the chunk as csv.

 ### Usage

 - $ `./region-format REGION_FILENAME X Z`